-- Persons returning to campus from approved leave should attend the Parking Services office in person to pick up their hang tag and authorize deduction of their parking fees.
+- Persons returning to campus from approved leave should attend the Parking Services office in person to pick up their hang tag and/or transponder and authorize deduction of their parking fees.

-- Permit holders who retain their hang tag and/or parking lot card during their absence from campus will be responsible for all accrued parking fees.
+- Permit holders who retain their hang tag and/or transponder during their absence from campus will be responsible for all accrued parking fees.
 Any outstanding parking fees will be deducted from wages or any cash on deposit on record with Parking Services.

-- Only one parking card and hang tag will be issued to each permit holder, regardless of the number of vehicles registered.
-The card will be used for parking of only one registered vehicle at any one time.
-Permit holders found in possession of a card previously reported missing shall have all parking privileges on campus rescinded.
+- Only one transponder and hang tag will be issued to each permit holder, regardless of the number of vehicles registered.
+The hang tag and/or transponder will be used for parking of only one registered vehicle at any one time.
+Permit holders found in possession of hang tag and/or transponder previously reported missing shall have all parking privileges on campus rescinded.

-- Responsibility for the safe custody of cards rests with the permit holder.
-Faculty or staff permit holders will be required to pay a $10.00 fee for a replacement card.
-The card replacement fee will be refunded provided the replacement card is returned to Parking Services within thirty (30) days of the date of issue.
+- Responsibility for the safe custody of a hang tag and/or transponder rests with the permit holder.
+Faculty or staff permit holders will be required to pay a $10.00 fee for a replacement hang tag.
+The replacement fee will be refunded provided the replacement hang tag is returned to Parking Services within fourteen (14) days of the date of issue.

 - Users of visitor parking lots who, by any means or method, fail to pay or avoid payment of the appropriate fees shall be subject to the provisions in Part 1 (7).

 - Any vehicle parked on the University of Waterloo campus displaying a fraudulent (altered) permit will be fined and their vehicle will be towed.
 The owner/driver is responsible for paying both the fine and the towing charge.
 There is no reduction for early payment of the fine.